datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 ## Intro to Numpy

 By now, you are aware that the Python list is pretty powerful: A list can hold any type and can hold different types at the same time.
 You can also change, add and remove elements.
 This is wonderful, but one feature is missing, a feature that is super important for aspiring data scientists as yourself.
-When analyzing data, you'll often want to carry out mathematical operations over entire collections of values, and you want to do this fast.
+When analyzing data, you'll often want to carry out operations over entire collections of values, and you want to do this fast.
 With lists, this is a problem.

-To show this, let's retake the heights of your family and yourself.
-In addition, suppose you've also asked for everybody's weight.
+Let's retake the heights of your family and yourself.
+Suppose you've also asked for everybody's weight.
 It's not very polite, but everything for science, right?
 You end up with two lists, `fam_height`, and `fam_weight`.
 The first person is 1.78 meters tall and weighs 75 kilograms.

-To calculate the Body Mass Index for each family member in a single call this time, you might want to try something like this.
+If you now want to calculate the Body Mass Index for each family, you'd hope that this call can work, making the calculations element-wise.

-Python throws an error, because it has no idea how to do calculations with lists.
+Unfortunately, Python throws an error, because it has no idea how to do calculations with lists.
 You could solve this by going through each list element one after the other, and calculating the BMI for each person separately, but this is terribly inefficient and tiresome to write.

 A way more elegant solution is to use NumPy, or Numeric Python.
-It's a Python package that, among others, provides a alternative to the regular python list, the numpy array.
-Where the Python list is simply a compound data type to store python values, you can think of the numpy array more of an actual vector, in the mathematical sense.
-It becomes easy to perform calculations on entire datasets, and it's pretty fast as well.
+It's a Python package that, among others, provides a alternative to the regular python list: the Numpy array.
+The Numpy array is pretty similar to a regular Python list, but has one additional feature: you can perform calculations over all entire arrays.
+It's really easy, and super-fast as well.

 To start using numpy, you first have to install the package.
 We already did that in the previous video, by executing `pip3 install numpy` in the command line.

 To actually start using it in python, you can import the numpy package in your session, like this.

-The first step is of course creating a numpy array.
+The first step is of course _creating_ a numpy array.
 You do this with Numpy's `array()` function: the input is a regular Python list.
 Let's create Numpy version of the `fam_height` and `fam_weight` lists from before: `np_height` and `np_weight`:

-Let's now try to calculate everybody's BMI with a single call:
+Let's try to calculate everybody's BMI with a single call again:

-This time, it worked fine: the calculations were performed element wise.
+This time, it worked fine: the calculations were performed element-wise.
 The first person's BMI was calculated by dividing the first element in `np_weight` by the square of the first element in `np_height`, the second person's BMI was calculated with the second height and weight elements, and so on.
 A next step could be to find out whose BMI is over 23.
 You can do this with the greater than sign:

 This time, the result is a Numpy array containing booleans: True if the corresponding bmi is above 23, False if it's below.
-You can do all of this with remarkable ease: Numpy knows how to work with vectors just how Python works with single values, which is pretty awesome if you ask me.
+You can do all of this with remarkable ease: Numpy knows how to work with arrays just how Python works with single values, which is pretty awesome if you ask me.

 Of course, you should pay attention.
-First of all, Numpy can do all of this easily and quickly because it assumes that your Numpy array can only contain values of a single type.
+First of all, Numpy can do all of this because it assumes that your Numpy array can only contain values of a single type.
 It's either an array of booleans, either an array of floats, and so on.
 If you do try to create an array with different types, like this for example;

 The Numpy array that results will contain a single type, string in this case.
 The boolean and the float were both converted, or coerced, as this is called, to strings.